Fighting Malicious Email Attacks (Mimecast Security Report)

 44% - formal online testing, reference tips, and one-on-one sessions

 Strategic Threat Protection

-For those businesses affected by email-based ransomware, they faced an average 3 days of downtime.
-26% suffered reputational damage, and 29% experienced direct financial loss following an impersonation attack.
+Those businesses affected by email-based ransomware faced an average of 3 days of downtime.
+26% suffered reputational damage, and 29% experienced direct financial loss following an email impersonation attack.
 But these consequences are avoidable with a full-stage protection solution that: